Energy Consumption Regression Analysis.

-The following is a real case where client needed to manage a portfolio of mixed-use properties including office buildings, residential and light industrial facilities.
-Client needed a comprehensive analysis of electrical energy consumption segmented by building type and time of use (hourly, daily, and seasonal patterns).
+The following is a real case where a client needed to manage a portfolio of properties including office buildings, residential and light industrial facilities.
+The client needed a comprehensive analysis of electrical energy consumption segmented by building type and time of use (hourly, daily, and seasonal patterns).
 The goal was to identify inefficiencies, reduce peak demand charges, and prioritize buildings for energy efficiency upgrades.

 Upon several client consultations client was advised that building a model to forecast future demand based on regression analysis would provide significantly superior model for operation and business decision making.

-For confidentiality reasons some data and analysis were omitted from the illustration.
+For confidentiality reasons some information and analysis were omitted from the illustration.

 Purpose: Help client forecast future energy consumption.